DaniDiazTech/Qtile-Config/README.md

 nitrogen --restore &
 ```

-You can setup your qtile instance quickly using the `setup.py` file:
+You can setup your Qtile instance quickly using the `setup.py` file:

 ```python
 python setup.py
 ```

-Remember to set a wallpaper with nitrogen so every startup your wallpaper will be restored.
+Remember to set a wallpaper with nitrogen so every time you boot into Qtile, your wallpaper will be restored.